-Tourists and rioters in Washington DC
+Tourists and rioters in Washington D.C.

-We took the four-hour drive down to Washington DC two or three times.
+We took the four-hour drive down to Washington D.C. two or three times.
 Pennsylvania Avenue and the Mall.
-Took the elevator to the top of the Washington Monument.
+Elevated to the top of the Washington Monument.
 Had a view of the White House where President George H. W. Bush presided.
 Were overwhelmed by the Korea and Vietnam war memorials.
 Headed to the impressive Smithsonian.
 Touched the moon rock at the National Air and Space Museum.